 Over-processing can make curly hair stringy because it breaks down the cuticle of the hair strands.
 The result of this is that the cuticle starts to lift and expose the inner cortex of each strand.
 This makes your hair look very stringy, dry, and frizzy.
 If you’re over-processing, try to cut back on it or use a deep conditioning treatment to help repair your hair.

 If you don’t use a leave-in conditioner (or any kind of moisturizer for that matter), your curls will look stringy because they will be dry and frizzy.
 Make sure you use both a leave-in conditioner and a curl cream or butter to help keep your curls looking well moisturized, soft and shiny.

 Too much heat:

 While heat is necessary for curling our hair, too much heat can damage the cuticle and prevent your curls from looking their best.
 If you’re using heat to polish your hair, be sure to use a lower temperature setting if possible and wrap sections of hair around the barrel rather than holding them in place with a clamp.
 If you have to use a higher temperature setting, make sure that you let your curls cool down before touching them so that they don’t get damaged by the heat from your hands.

 You’re not taking care of your length:

-If you want great-looking curls in the back of your head, then you’re going to have to take care of them.
-This means regularly trimming them so that they don’t get too long and spending a little time each day combing through them with a wide-toothed comb or brush.
+If you want great-looking curls in the back of your head, you will have to take care of them.
+This means regularly trimming them so they don’t get too long and spending a little time each day combing through them with a wide-toothed comb or brush.